-This makes a lot of sense, if you consider that some lucky people will be receiving new snow sports gear in their Christmas stockings, and will want to try it out immediately.
+This makes a lot of sense if you consider that some lucky people will be receiving new snow sports gear for Christmas, and they'll want to try it out right away.

-Check websites or call for the most up to date opening hours and snow conditions.
+Check the following websites or call for the most up-to-date hours and snow conditions.

-Welch Village and Hyland Ski and Snowboard Area will be closed on Christmas Day.
+Welch Village and Hyland Ski and Snowboard Area are reliable treats on other days during Christmas week.

-It's open 356 days every year, and Christmas Day is no exception.
-The Zoo and Conservatory will be open on Christmas Day with the regular hours of 10 am - 4 pm.
-And why not - wouldn't it be fun to go and visit penguins and polar bears on Christmas Day?
+This facility is open 365 days every year, and Christmas Day is no exception.
+The zoo and conservatory will be open on Christmas Day during regular hours.
+Wouldn't it be fun to visit penguins and polar bears on Christmas Day?

 Go For a Walk or Hike in a Park

-Depending on how much snow we have, you could be hiking, or you will be cross country skiing or snowshoeing.
-You can visit parks in town like Minnehaha Park and the awesome frozen-solid Minnehaha Falls, go snowshoeing at Fort Snelling State Park, or look out for winter birds and other wildlife at the Minnesota Valley State Recreation Area.
+Depending on how much it snows, you could be either hiking or cross-country skiing and snowshoeing.
+You could visit places like Minnehaha Park and the fantastical frozen Minnehaha Falls, go snowshoeing at Fort Snelling State Park or watch for winter birds and other wildlife at the Minnesota Valley State Recreation Area.

-Some movie theaters will just be screening the blockbusters, some will be screening a couple of classic Christmas movies - the Riverview Theater in Minneapolis usually shows some Christmas movies in the run up to Christmas day, and screenings are bargain-basement prices too.
+Some movie theaters may just be screening the blockbusters at Christmastime; some screen classic Christmas movies.
+For instance, the Riverview Theater in Minneapolis usually shows Christmas movies in the run-up to Christmas day, and prices are bargain-basement.